alphagov/search-api/README.md

 # Search API

-Search API (née "rummager") indexes content into [Elasticsearch](https://www.elastic.co/products/elasticsearch) and serves the GOV.UK Search API.
+Search API (previously known as "rummager") indexes content into [Elasticsearch](https://www.elastic.co/products/elasticsearch) and serves the GOV.UK Search API.

 GOV.UK applications use the API to search and filter GOV.UK content.